abdalmoniem/pidcat/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License 3.0 - see the [LICENSE](LICENSE.md) file for details.

 ```
                     GNU GENERAL PUBLIC LICENSE